Tag: Catherine West

 The below Parliamentary question was asked by Catherine West on 2016-02-25.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what the rate of pay is for cleaners in his Department.
+To ask the Secretary of State for Energy and Climate Change, what the rate of pay is for cleaners in her Department.